Helico-Pter/guarrdian/README.md

 ## 🚀 Quick Start with Docker

 The easiest way to run guARRdian is using Docker.
-The image is hosted on the GitHub Container Registry.

 ### 1. Create a `docker-compose.yml`
 ```yaml